Last updated:

 Support recovery now

-Wajima, a city in Ishikawa Prefecture, was among the areas most affected by the earthquake.
+Wajima, a city in Ishikawa Prefecture, was most affected by the earthquake.
 Many of the city’s 23,000 residents heeded tsunami evacuation orders and fled.
-But the city still had most of the total number of casualties.
+However, the city still had most of the earthquake’s casualties.
 Dramatic images showed the devastation in Wajima.

 (Photo: Japan’s Self-Defense Forces look for survivors after the earthquake, Jan.
 3, 2024.
 Credit: Ministry of Defense via X)

-Lessons from the 2011 earthquake and tsunami that occurred off the northeastern coast of Honshu, Japan’s main island, may have been applied during this disaster.
+Lessons learned from the 2011 earthquake and tsunami off the northeastern coast of Honshu, Japan’s main island, were evident during this disaster.
 An analysis of smartphone location data during the Jan.
-1, 2024 quake shows about half of users began to evacuate within six to seven minutes of the initial quake.
+1, 2024 quake showed about half of users began to evacuate within six to seven minutes of the initial earthquake.
 During the 2011 quake, it took residents more than twice as long to evacuate.
 Preparedness activities like drills and increasing awareness of what to do during disasters can minimize the impact.

 Health